Riya-2603/project/url_short/README.md

    print("Shortened URL:", shortened_url)
    ```

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Acknowledgements

-- [PyShorteners](https://github.com/ellisonleao/pyshorteners) for providing the URL shortening functionality.